Scholarships for Japan

 Experience an Amazing Culture

-If you are exploring your scholarship options for studying in Japan, you’re in luck: there are literally dozens, maybe even hundreds.
-Scholarships are available through all types of resources, government, collegiate, and private.
+If you are exploring your scholarship options for studying in Japan, you’re in luck: There are literally dozens, maybe even hundreds.
+Scholarships are available through government, collegiate and private resources.

 Government Scholarships

-The David L. Boren Scholarships from the National Security Education Program are also extremely visible and competitive.
-Applicants may be undergraduate or graduate students and interested in advanced language and culture studies or a discipline such as business, law, the sciences or agriculture.
-Preference is given to those with stellar academic records and who are interested in a career in national security.
-Scholarships are awarded for a year of study abroad in a challenging program.
-Recipients must be willing to pay back their scholarships with a term of service with the federal government.
-Awards are up to $25,000.
+David L. Boren Scholarships from the National Security Education Program are also extremely visible and competitive.
+Applicants must be undergraduate students who are studying an advanced language (Japanese included) and culture studies or a discipline such as business, law, the sciences or agriculture.

 Private Funding

-The Association of Teachers of Japanese Bridging Project is one of the most competitive scholarships among undergraduate students wishing to study for a semester or year in Japan.
-Don’t let the name mislead you: there is no requirement to be a teaching student or a Japanese language student.
-All students are encouraged to apply.
-Applications are reviewed for conciseness, academic record, required essay and faculty recommendation.
-Awards are $2,500 and $4,000 for those traveling for a semester and year, respectively.
+The Association of Teachers of Japanese Bridging Project offers up to 30 Bridging Scholarships each semester.
+It is one of the most competitive scholarships among undergraduate students with their sights set on an immersion in Japan.
+Don’t let the name mislead you: There is no requirement to be a teaching student or a Japanese language student.
+All majors are encouraged to apply.
+An official transcript, short essay and a faculty recommendation are required.
+Awards are $2,500 for one semester and $4,000 for one academic year.
+Summer semesters aren’t applicable.

 About $1,500 per award is given to hundreds of students around the globe annually thanks to the generosity of the Mitsubishi Trust Yamamuro Memorial Scholarship Foundation.
 Because a notable Japanese bank funds this award, the intent is to help provide assistance to those students whose career goals are in the field of international finance, banking or business.

 The Asian Cultural Council is instrumental in supporting artists of all kinds in fellowship positions throughout Asia.
-The Japan-United States Arts Program provides generous funding both ways: for Japanese artists who want to work for period of time in the U.S. and American artists pursuing a stint of time in Japan.
+Individual grants provide generous funding both ways: for Japanese artists who want to work for period of time in the U.S. and American artists pursuing a stint in Japan.
 Funding varies.
+The ACC will help cover living costs and international travel for students participating in graduate degree programs relating to the visual and performing arts.
+The new Arts in Action • Japan Program’s central impetus is assisting in rebuilding efforts throughout the Tohoku region following the natural disasters of March 2011 and their aftermaths.
+The goal is to share the power the arts can play in emotional healing and physical rebuilding.